verekia/js-stack-boilerplate/README.md

 ## How to use this boilerplate

-Don't clone this repository, just download the [latest release](https://github.com/verekia/js-stack-boilerplate/releases), and edit the `package.json` file with your own info.
+Don't clone this repository, just download the [latest release](https://github.com/verekia/js-stack-boilerplate/releases), and edit `package.json` with your own info.

 That's it!